programminghistorian/ph-submissions/lessons/visualizing-with-bokeh.md

 group = df.groupby(pd.Grouper(key='MSNDATE', freq='M'))['TOTAL_TONS', 'TONS_IC', 'TONS_FRAG'].sum()
 ```

 Rerunning the above code sample will produce a much cleaner plot with obvious trends.
-The plot now shows how in both the Spring of 1944 and 1945, the scale of Allied bombing operations reached new highs, and it shows a smaller spike in the summer of 1945 during the acceleration of bombings against the Japanese after Germany's surrender.
-It also shows four spikes in the use of incendiary weapons that could further explored, and a few small spiked in fragmentation bombs, the use of which effectively stops after the surrender of Germany.
+The plot now points to four points of interest:

+- First, that in both the Spring of 1944 and 1945, the scale of Allied bombing operations reached greater intensity.
+- Second, a smaller spike in the summer of 1945 during the acceleration of bombings against the Japanese after Germany's surrender.
+- Third, four spikes in the use of incendiary weapons that could further explored.
+- Fourth and finally, a few small spikes in the use of fragmentation bombs which then effectively stops after the surrender of Germany.

 {% include figure.html filename="visualizing-with-bokeh-6.png" caption="A Time-Series Plot with Data Resampled to Months" %}